 Join my Mailing List for Lightfoot news, including the latest information about concert dates.

-** All tour information is from official sources, or other reliable sources; sometimes venues or promoters will announce a concert and even start ticket sales before there is an official announcement from Lightfoot's office.
-In addition, you should always verify concert information with the venue, which does not always list a concert as soon as it is announced by Lightfoot.
+** All concert tour information is from reliable sources; sometimes venues or promoters will announce a concert and even start ticket sales before there is an official announcement from Lightfoot's representatives.
+Always verify concert information with the venue.

 Anne Murray and Olivia Newton-John